Halfspace-io/hs-dbu-hackathon/README.md

 The dependencies are managed by uv, that installs everything (including python) in a local environment.

-1) In the root of your newly created project (where this README is) run `uv sync` in your terminal.*
+1) In the root of this project (where this README is) run `uv sync` in your terminal.
-2) Test if everything is working as intended by running `uv run pytest`.
-This will run all the tests available.
-3) Test again that everything is running by importing your new package.
+3) Test again that everything is running by importing the dataloder.
     1. Open a python shell in the created virtual environment by running `uv run python` in your shell.
-    2. Try to import your package in that python sheel: `>>> import <YOUR NEW PACKAGE>`.
+    2. Try to import your package in that python sheel: `>>> from src.data_loader import DataLoader`.

 If all these steps work, the installation was succesfull!